The Public Works Experience

 In the 1960's, the steam pumps and boilers were removed and replaced with sleek new electric pumps.

-In 1982, the City's Department of Public Works turned the old boiler room into a public works museum and built Streetscape, where the public could come and see artifcats and learn about public works.
+In 1982, the City's Department of Public Works turned the old boiler room into a public works museum and built Streetscape, where the public could come and see artifacts and learn about public works.

 Today, visitors can learn about public works at the PWE, and tours of the working pump station can also be arranged.
 And, in the coming years, some big improvements are coming - both to the pump station and PWE!